Multipartisan Assistance Team (MAT)

 In the event that a resident requires the help of a team member with the actual marking of a ballot, the voter’s selection is kept in strict confidence.

-- An owner, manager, director, or employee of the facility.
+- Any owner, manager, director, or employee of the hospital, clinic, nursing home, or rest home